-- Follow the on-screen instructions.
+- 2. Follow the on-screen instructions.
 Once the installation is complete, Scratch Live will appear in your applications list.
 You may like to drag the Scratch Live icon to your dock for quick launching. - 3.
-Plug in your SL2.
-No extra installation is required to use Scratch Live. - 4.
-The optional Rane Device Drivers are required for other software you may have that uses Core Audio to communicate with your Rane device.
-To install the Core Audio drivers, double-click the .pkg file inside the appropriate product folder in the Rane Device Drivers folder on the software installation CD.
-Core Audio driver updates are available to download from the product's page at rane.com.
+Plug in your SL3.
+No extra hardware or driver installation is required.